 In surveying the drawings of the entire class, Shaun and I noticed that many participants added constraints to the task that did not appear in the instructions.
 In the picture below on the left, the two smaller are congruent and the right triangles are isosceles—conditions not required by the problem.
 And in the picture on the right, the vertices of the inscribed square sit at the midpoints of the outer square, again creating isosceles right triangles.

 Undoubtedly it’s easier to focus on special cases then head straight for the most general illustration, so it did not seem surprising that our participants had favored this approach.
 Indeed, this was a perfect opportunity for us to introduce the role that dynamic geometry could play in the investigation: Rather than create static illustrations that were overly specific, we could use Web Sketchpad to create an interactive model showing the full range of solutions to the two drawing problems.

-As we began the Web Sketchpad construction, we added some extra constraints to the original dissection challenge:
+As we began the Web Sketchpad construction below (and here), we added some extra constraints to the original dissection challenge:

 Draw two congruent squares.
 Divide the first square into two smaller squares and four congruent right triangles with nothing left over.
 Then divide the second square into one smaller square and four congruent right triangles with nothing left over.
 All eight of your right triangles should be congruent.

 If you’d like to build your own interactive model of the picture below, you can use the websketch and accompanying how-to video at the end of this post.